gruntwork-io/docs/docs/pipelines/hello-world/index.md

 cd <account name>/_global/github-oidc-role
 terragrunt plan
 ```
+Terragrunt will prompt you to create the Terragrunt state and logs buckets, enter `y` when prompted, then hit enter.

-Once you have reviewed the new resources that will be created, run `terragrunt apply` to create the resources.
+Terragrunt will then run the plan.
+Once you have reviewed the new resources to be created, run `terragrunt apply` to create the resources.

-Finally, push your changes to the `infrastructure-live` repository you created in [Create the repositories](#create-the-repositories).
+Finally, git push your changes to the `infrastructure-live` repository you created in [Create the repositories](#create-the-repositories).

 ## Running your first pipeline